-- 1. All Crisis Support Providers must comply with the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable for crisis services and the Operational and Clinical Standards for Georgia Crisis Response System (GCRS-DD).
-Prior to operation, a compliance review of the Georgia Crisis Response System (GCRS) to include the intensive crisis supports for in-house and out-of-home supports should be conducted.
-When the crisis provider is found in compliance with the Operational and Clinical Standards for GCRS and applicable Community Service Standards for crisis supports, a one-year certificate is provided to operate the DD-GCRS.
-The certificate is non-transferable and is for the specific site.
-Note: At any time, DBHDD may request a Special Compliance review to assess a crisis provider compliance with the DBHDD standards referenced here.
-In addition, individuals receiving crisis supports in an out-of-home crisis site shall receive additional clinical oversight to ensure that their medical or behavioral needs are met. - 2.
-The following requirements are applicable to organizations that provide crisis support services to individuals, family members, caregivers, and/or DD waiver provider agencies that access the Georgia Crisis Response System. - a.
-The crisis system is to be utilized for an acute crisis that may present as posing a substantial risk of imminent harm to self or others or engaging in behaviors with seriously negative consequences.
-This means that the situation has the potential to become an acute crisis and requires the interventions/ actions beyond what is outlined in the individual's BSP/Safety Plan immediately.
-The preference is to provide additional in-home supports in the individual residential home.
-Intensive out-of-home services are not to be used as respite or to address housing instability absent a behavioral crisis as assessed by the Mobile Crisis Team. - b.
-Crisis Response System staff are to coordinate with the individual's current provider(s), when applicable, to assess and recommend any needed changes in services. - c.
-The Georgia Crisis Response System serves individuals age 4 and older who meet eligibility criteria as defined in Section B. Intensive out-of-home, however, is available only to adults age 19 and older and children age 10-18. - d.
-Decisions regarding interventions are based on an assessment to ensure that the least restrictive interventions likely to be successful are utilized and to justify the need for any restrictive interventions and/or or placements, i.e. referrals to intensive out-of-home supports, Crisis Stabilization Units or other recommended care that meets the needs of the individual. - e.
+- 1. All intensive in-home and intensive out-of-home providers must comply with the Community Service Standards for Developmental Disabilities Providers found in the DBHDD Provider Manual for Community Developmental Disabilities Providers as applicable for crisis services, as well as the Operational and Clinical Standards for GCRS. - a.
+Prior to operation, a compliance review of the GCRS, to include intensive in-home and intensive out-of-home, should be conducted. - b.
+When the provider is found in compliance with the aforementioned standards, a oneyear certificate is provided to operate these services.
+The certificate is non-transferrable and for each specific site.
+Note: At any time, DBHDD may request a special compliance review to assess the provider's compliance with these standards.
+In addition, individuals receiving intensive out-of-home services shall receive additional clinical oversight to ensure that their medical and behavioral needs are met. - 2.
+The following requirements are applicable to organizations that provide crisis support services to individuals, family members, caregivers, and/or DD waiver provider agencies that access the Georgia Crisis Response System.
+This system should be utilized for an acute crisis that may present with a substantial risk of imminent harm to self or others or behavior with seriously negative consequences.
+As a result, the situation may require interventions/actions beyond those outlined in the individual's Behavior Support Plan/Safety Plan, if applicable.
+To support individuals in the most integrated, inclusive settings, it is preferred that intensive in-home is rendered, if clinically indicated, prior to referring an individual to intensive out-of-home.
+Intensive out-of-home is not to be used as respite or to address housing instability absent a behavioral crisis as assessed by Blended Mobile Crisis. - a.
+Intensive in-home and intensive out-of-home staff will coordinate with the individual's current provider(s), when applicable, for assessment and to recommend any changes in services.
+Blended Mobile Crisis assesses individuals ages 4 and older who meet eligibility criteria for dispatch.
+Intensive in-home serves individuals ages 4 and older, while intensive out-of-home is available only to adults ages 19 and older and children ages 10 through 18.Decisions regarding interventions are based on an assessment to ensure that the least restrictive interventions likely to be successful are utilized and to justify the need for any restrictive interventions and/or or placements, i.e. referrals to intensive out-of-home supports, Crisis Stabilization Units, or other recommended care that meets the needs of the individual. - b.
 Plans intended to modify behavior over time (not including agency's crisis plans) will not be developed unless appropriate behavioral assessments are completed, the individual and caregiver are willing to accept this support, and the personnel who develop the plans are able to provide follow-up support, replacement activities and training.